farhaanqazi/EndtoendMLproject/README.md

 # End-to-End Machine Learning Project

 ## Overview
-This repository contains a fully functional end-to-end machine learning project that solves a **[brief project description, e.g., "student performance prediction"]** problem.
+This repository contains a fully functional end-to-end machine learning project that solves a **["student performance prediction"]** problem.
 The project showcases the complete pipeline from **data preprocessing** to **model training, evaluation, and deployment as a web application**.

 ### Key Highlights
 - **Exploratory Data Analysis (EDA):** Insightful visualizations and statistical analysis of the dataset.